Delahaye 175: Chassis

 The new 175/178/180 series chassis introduced the semi-monocoque concept.
-These units were completely different from the foregoing Type 135 and its several longer wheelbased iterations, in width, proportions, and structure.
-The stressed-steel floor-pan, welded integrally around the bottom perimeter of the passenger compartment.
-The chassis was dramatically larger, and heavier, than the Type 135.
-It had parallel side-rails, and these longitudinal members were boxed, instead of open channels.
-Type 135,145, 148L, and 165 frame-rails tapered from the aft cockpit cross-member forward, whereas the three new models' cockpits were parallel-sided rectangles, setting the precedent.
+These units were completely different from the foregoing Type 135 and its longer wheelbase iterations, the Type 148L and Type 235, in width, proportions, and structure.
+The stressed-steel floor-pan was welded integrally around the bottom perimeter of the passenger compartment, providing exceptional rigidity.
+The chassis was larger, wider, and heavier, than the Type 135.
+It had parallel side-rails, that were boxed, instead of being open channels.
+Previous models' frame-rails tapered from the aft cockpit cross-member forward, whereas the three new models' cockpits were parallel-sided rectangles, setting the precedent.

-The Types 135,145,148,155, and 165 had the identical,proprietary, independent front suspension system shared with Delage, and Talbot.
-In contrast, the all-new 4.5-liter chassis employed an innovative, sophisticated, but unfamiliar, independent front suspension, being the recently introduced Dubonnet system, licensed to Delahaye by the inventor.
+The Types 135, 145, 148, 155, and 165 had the identical, proprietary, independent front suspension system shared with Delage and Talbot.
+In contrast, the all-new 4.5-liter chassis employed a sophisticated Dubonnet independent front suspension, licensed to Delahaye by its inventor.

-Dubonnet's system was in use prior to the Delahaye, having been licensed to General Motors two years before, in 1933, as well as by Alfa-Romeo, Simca, and Vauxhall.
+The independent Dubonnet front suspension system was in use prior to the Delahaye, having been licensed to General Motors in 1933, as well as by Alfa-Romeo, Simca, and Vauxhall.
 After WW2, only Vauxhall and Delahaye retained the Dubonnet system.
 Others had moved on to the unequal-length A-arm system, pioneered by Cadillac head engineer Maurice Olly.
-The GMC system was licensed by Rolls-Royce, for its Phantom-111 and Wraith model, and it subsequent postwar Silver Dawn, Silver Wraith and Bentley Mk-6 models.
+The GMC system was licensed by Rolls-Royce, for its Phantom-111 and Wraith models, and it subsequent postwar Silver Dawn, Silver Wraith and Bentley Mk-6.

 Dubonnet systems proved problematic, unless fastidiously maintained.
-Oil-seal leaks caused seizures,and suspension collapses.
+Oil-seal leaks caused seizures, and suspension collapses.
 Accidental damages were sustained by an undisclosed number of early cars in the 175/178/180 series.
-Parts failure reports doomed the new series to failure, irreparably damaging Delahaye's long respected reputation.
+Parts failure reports doomed the new series to failure, irreparably damaging Delahaye's reputation.